ConnorChristensen/ExtensionScripts/README.md

 The folders are as such

 * UI: Adds the clock and battery icons, and changes the background image and color scheme
-	* dark-light: The code that controlls the environment dark/light color schemes
+	* dark-light: The code that controls the environment dark/light color schemes
 	* ubersicht: The files that load the clock and battery on the desktop using the app [ubersicht](http://tracesof.net/uebersicht/)
 * window_manager: the configuration files for [hammerspoon](http://www.hammerspoon.org/) that allow for window placement through keyboard shortcuts
 * dateStampChanger.sh: A bash script for changing the created time on a file
 * connor.h: Some helpful C++ functions
 * bash_profile: My bash profile that adds some cool shortcuts for terminal usage
-* zshrc: My zsh profile that adds some cool shortcuts for terminal usage
+* zshrc: My zsh profile that adds some cool shortcuts for terminal usage. macOS defaults to zsh, so this is the most up to date one.

 ## Projects